serverless/components/README.md

 ### Simplicity

 Serverless Components are built around higher-order use-cases (e.g. a website, blog, payment system).
-Irrelevant low-level infrastructure details are abstracted away, and simpler configuration is offered instead.
+Irrelevant low-level infrastructure details (that aren't necessary for the use-case) are abstracted away, and simpler configuration is offered instead.

 For example, here's what it looks like to provision a **serverless website** hosted on AWS S3, delivered globally and quickly w/ AWS Cloudfront, via a custom domain on AWS Route 53, secured by a free AWS ACM SSL Certificate: